Laguna Beach, California

-Laguna Beach (/lə'guːnə/ luh-GOO-nuh; laguna, Spanish for "lagoon") is a city in Orange County, California, United States.
+Laguna Beach (/lə'guːnə/ lə-GOO-nə; laguna, Spanish for "lagoon") is a city in Orange County, California, United States.
 Located in Southern California along the Pacific Ocean, this seaside resort city has a mild year-round climate, scenic coves, and environmental preservation efforts.
 The population in the 2020 census was 23,032.

 Historically settled by Paleoindians, the Tongva people, and then Mexico, the location became part of the United States following the Mexican–American War.
 Laguna Beach was settled in the 1870s, officially founded in 1887, and in 1927 its current government was incorporated as a city.
 The city adopted the council–manager form of government in 1944.
 The city has remained relatively isolated from urban encroachment by its surrounding hills, limited highway access, and dedicated greenbelt.
 The Laguna Beach coastline is protected by 5.88 mi of state marine reserve and an additional 1.21 mi of state conservation area.

 Tourism is the primary industry with an estimated six million people visiting the community annually.
 Large annual events include the Pageant of the Masters, Festival of Arts, Sawdust Art Festival, Art-A-Fair, Bluewater Music Festival, and Kelpfest.